Last 5 Pages

 Argolis has a torrid history.
 Stricken under the mad rule of Senator Ergot for many years its people suffered greatly.
 Minoans used the opportunity of the strife and upheaval to resettle amongst the human populations of Tiryns and Mycenae and during a further period of chaos, triggered by an internal dispute within Argolis, the eastern port of Troizen broke away to join Attika.
 The battered and beleaguered state reorganised themselves into a League and have redoubled their efforts to bring peace to the region.
 They are represented in the senate by Senator Iakovos Atreides.

 In the bustling port of Korinth anything can be bought for the right price.
 The city stands as a central hub for commerce throughout Graecia and ships ply their wares before setting sail for Teutonia to the north-west or Aegyptus to the south.
 Decedent and worldly the Korinthians see all sorts pass through their waters and have learnt not to ask to too many questions as long as people are willing to trade.
 The rural areas of Korinthia only serve to keep the hungry metropolis fed.

 Korinthia has been blessed with a healthy and strong democracy for many years, but itís not a democracy as others would understand it.
 Its common practice for senator elects to openly buy votes from their constituents with the most wealthy individual inevitably becoming senator.
-The Korinthians see this as right and proper and a good way of ensuring the most prosperous (and therefore the most deserving) individual gets to represent them, currently the infamous and gregarious Senator Aredes.
+The Korinthians see this as right and proper and a good way of ensuring the most prosperous (and therefore the most deserving) individual gets to represent them.